effector/effector/beta/src/content/docs/en/api/effector/Store.md

 <br/><br/>

-# Derived store {#derived}
+# Readonly store {#readonly}

-_DerivedStore_ has no specific interface in TypeScript, but it has different implementation in the effector kernel.
+_ReadonlyStore_ has no specific interface in TypeScript, but it has different implementation in the effector kernel.

 Some methods
 like [combine](/en/api/effector/combine), [.map](#mapfn-state-state-laststate-t--t-firststate-t), [sample](/en/api/effector/sample), [.pending](/en/api/effector/Effect#pending)